jupyterhub/jupyterhub/dockerfiles/README.md

 ## How to use it?

+You will need:

 1. A running configurable-http-proxy, whose API is accessible.
 2. A jupyterhub_config file.
-3. Authentication and other libraries are required by the specific jupyterhub_config file.
+3. Authentication and other libraries required by the specific jupyterhub_config file.

 ## Steps to test it outside a cluster